41 Best Things to Do in the New Forest [2024]

 Forming part of Lepe Country Park, Lepe Beach has a remote, untouched air about it.
 Taking a walk here is one of the best New Forest things to do for free, though parking fees apply if you’re driving down.
 The beach was voted the best in Hampshire in 2022 by Beach Guide readers.

 If you want to take the Lepe Loop walk, it’s five miles long and sturdy footwear is recommended.
-While dogs are welcome at the country park, they’re now allowed on the sands in summer, so do bear this in mind.
+While dogs are welcome at the country park, they’re not allowed on the sands in summer, so do bear this in mind.
 Book a table at The Lookout restaurant in advance if you want to make a day of it.

 11. Brockenhurst village